Subj: Lex Rex abstract

 Whether inferior judges be essentially the immediate viceregents of God, as kings, not differing in essence and nature from kings.
 Inferior judges the immediate vicars of God, no less than the king.
 The consciences of inferior judges, immediately subordinate to God, not to the king, either mediately or immediately.
 How the inferior judge is the deputy of the king.
 He may put to death murderers, as having God’s sword committed to him, no less than the king, even though the king command the contrary; for he is not to execute judgment, and to relieve the oppressed conditionally, if a mortal king give him leave; but whether the king will or no, he is to obey the King of kings.
 Inferior judges are ministri regni, non ministri regis.
 The king doth not make judges as he is a man, by an act of private good-will; but as he is a king by an act of royal justice, and by a power that he hath from the people, who made himself a supreme judge.
 The king’s making inferior judges hindereth not, but they are as essentially judges as the king who maketh them, not by fountain-power, but power borrowed from the people.
 The judges in Israel and the kings differ not essentially.
 Aristocracy as natural as monarchy, and as warrantable.
 Inferior judges depend some way on the king in fieri, but not in facto esse.
 The parliament not judges by derivation from the king.
 The king cannot make or unmake judges.
 No heritable judges.
 Inferior judges more necessary than a king.

 What power the people and states of parliament hath over the king and in the state.
 The elders appointed by God to be judges.
 Parliaments may convene and judge without the king.
 Parliaments are essentially judges, and so their consciences neither dependeth on the king, quoad specificationem that is, they should give out this sentence, not that, nec quoad exercitium, that they should not in the morning execute judgment.
 Unjust judging, and no judging at all, are sins in the states.
 The parliament co-ordinate judges with the king, not advisors only; by eleven arguments.
-Inferior judges not the king’s messengers or legates, but public governors.
+Inferior judges not the king’s messengers or legates, but public can i at walmart governors.
 The Jews’ monarchy mixed.
 A power executive of laws more in the king, a power legislative more in the parliament.

 Whether the power of the king, as king, be absolute, or dependent and limited by God’s first mould and pattern of a king.
 The royalists make the king as absolute as the great Turk.
 The king not absolute in his power, proved by nine arguments.
 Why the king is a living law.
 Power to do ill not from God.
 Royalists say power to do ill is not from God, but power to do ill, as punishable by man, is from God.
 A king, actu primo, is a plague, and the people slaves, if the king, by God’s institution, be absolute.
 Absoluteness of royalty against justice, peace, reason, and law.
 Against the king’s relation of a brother.
 A damsel forced may resist the king.
 The goodness of an absolute prince hindereth not but he is actu primo a tyrant.